finos/code-scanning/README.md

 Check `python/pyproject.toml` and `.github/workflows/poetry.yml` for more info.

 ## Scala
-*TODO - add a vulnerable dependency, test, then comment out*

 The Scala project uses the [`sbt-dependency-check` plugin](https://github.com/albuch/sbt-dependency-check) to scan incoming dependencies for CVEs.

+The `build.sbt` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
+By uncommenting it, the build is expected to fail.

-Check `scala/project` folder and `.github/workflows/scala.yml` for more info.
+Check `scala/build.sbt` folder and `.github/workflows/scala.yml` for more info.